nautilus-wraith/package-publishing/README.md

 ## Prerequisites

-- GPG key configured and public key uploaded to your GitHub account
+- GPG key configured and public key uploaded to your GitHub account (`Settings → SSH and GPG keys`)
-- Signed Git tags enabled on your release branch (`Settings → Branches → Require signed tags`)
 - NPM token stored as a repository secret (`NPM_TOKEN`)

 ---